vippsas/vipps-developers/faqs/other-faq.md

 "can look the seller in the eye" while making the payment.

 Vipps needs to do more thorough "Know Your Customer" (KYC) and compliance checks for some of the examples above.
-This must be done per sale unit.
+This must be done per sales unit.
-Vipps is also required to have the correct MCC ([Merchant Category Code](https://en.wikipedia.org/wiki/Merchant_category_code)) for each sale unit.
+Vipps is also required to have the correct MCC ([Merchant Category Code](https://en.wikipedia.org/wiki/Merchant_category_code)) for each sales unit.

-Because of this, merchants must use separate sale units for separate types of purchases.
+Because of this, merchants must use separate sales units for separate types of purchases.
 This also has some benefits:

-* Each sale unit has its own name presented to the user in Vipps
+* Each sales unit has its own name presented to the user in Vipps
-* Each sale unit has separate transaction logs
+* Each sales unit has separate transaction logs
-* Each sale unit can have its own settlement account.
-Sharing a single account across multiple sale units is available on request.
+* Each sales unit can have its own settlement account.
+Sharing a single account across multiple sales units is available on request.

-## How do I set up multiple sale units?
+## How do I set up multiple sales units?

 This is typically needed for organization numbers with multiple stores, or offers different ways to pay with Vipps.
 See:
 [How can I use Vipps for different types of payments?](#how-can-i-use-vipps-for-different-types-of-payments)

-The bank account number for a sale unit must belong to the organization number of the company that has the customer relationship with Vipps.
+The bank account number for a sales unit must belong to the organization number of the company that has the customer relationship with Vipps.

-A legal entity, the "merchant", may have one or more sale units.
+A legal entity, the "merchant", may have one or more sales units.
-It is possible for one merchant to have multiple sale units with a separate bank account number for each one, as long as the bank accounts belong to the organization number that the sale unit belongs to.
+It is possible for one merchant to have multiple sales units with a separate bank account number for each one, as long as the bank accounts belong to the organization number that the sales unit belongs to.

-If the organization has the required financial regulatory approval to "split" payments between sale units, it is possible to have only one sale unit and identify the payments of a store using the `orderId` - for instance by prefixing the `orderId` with the store's id, name or number.
+If the organization has the required financial regulatory approval to "split" payments between sales units, it is possible to have only one sales unit and identify the payments of a store using the `orderId` - for instance by prefixing the `orderId` with the store's id, name or number.

-Alternatively each store, if they each have their own organization number, are set up with their own merchant and sale units.
+Alternatively each store, if they each have their own organization number, are set up with their own merchant and sales units.

-If all sale units have the same organization number, there are two alternatives:
+If all sales units have the same organization number, there are two alternatives:

-1: Recommended: Multiple sale units (multiple MSNs): One sale unit per store.
-Each sale unit will have its own MSN (Merchant Serial Number), and the `orderId` may be whatever you want.
+1: Recommended: Multiple sales units (multiple MSNs): One sales unit per store.
+Each sales unit will have its own MSN (Merchant Serial Number), and the `orderId` may be whatever you want.
-   Each sale unit gets its own
+   Each sales unit gets its own
    [settlement files](../settlements).
-   You will need separate API keys for each sale unit (store).
+   You will need separate API keys for each sales unit (store).
-   If you have a Vipps platform partner, the partner will use the [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys) for all the sale units.
+   If you have a Vipps platform partner, the partner will use the [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys) for all the sales units.
    See: [How can I use Vipps for different types of payments?](#how-can-i-use-vipps-for-different-types-of-payments).

-2: Use only one sale unit (one MSN) for all stores, and use the `orderId` to identify which orders belong to which sale units.
+2: Use only one sales unit (one MSN) for all stores, and use the `orderId` to identify which orders belong to which sales units.
-   All sale units are in the same
+   All sales units are in the same
    [settlement report](../settlements/README.md).
    You decide what the `orderId` contains, and it may be up to 50 characters.
 See:
    [orderId recommendation](../common-topics/orderid.md).
    You will use the same API keys for all stores.
-   If you have a Vipps platform partner, the partner will use the [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys) for all the sale units.
+   If you have a Vipps platform partner, the partner will use the [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys) for all the sales units.

 ## How can I change my organization number?